ryse-rs/.github/GOVERNANCE.md

 We believe that great software is built on:

+- **Empathy & Respect**: anticipating user needs and nurturing a respectful, collaborative environment.
-- **Clarity**: clean interfaces, documented decisions, and clear responsibilities.
+- **Responsibility**: documented decisions and responsibilities, end-to-end ownership in contributions.
-- **Transparency**: clear and structured processes and constructive feedback loops.
 - **Modularity**: separation of concerns and composable architecture.
 - **Validation**: testing, type safety, and continuous integration.
-- **Responsibility**: each contributor owns their work from draft to merge.

 # ✔️ Methodology

 We use a hybrid Agile-Kanban workflow.
-Work items progress through a lifecycle defined by GitHub status labels.
+Work items progress through a lifecycle defined by GitHub _status_ labels.

+We apply values and code principles of [Extreme Programming](https://wikipedia.org/wiki/Extreme_programming), at a slower release cycle pace.

 Every suggestion, request, or bug report is tracked as a GitHub issue.
 Issues are refined before being added to the `BACKLOG` GitHub project.